ortus-docs/commandbox-docs/shell_integration.md

 runCommand( 'echo "#getInstance( 'parser' ).escapeArg( untrustedVariable )#"' );
 ```

-By default, cammands run via `runCommand()` will send their output to the console.
+By default, commands run via `runCommand()` will send their output to the console.
 It is possible to capture that output for your own purposes.

 ```javascript
 // Run echo and capture its output